Reviews, Paradigms & News

 Our brains actually have about the number of neurons that we now believe exist in total as stars in the known universe.

-The brain has a hundred-billion neurons and they are actually connected by a hundred-trillion synapsis.
+Our brain has a hundred-billion neurons and those neurons are actually connected by a hundred-trillion synapsis.

 So — we definitely are not the same as everything else around us.